yvkschaefer/javascript-part-2/README.md

     * `fight`: will output to the console: "<name> rushes to the arena with <his/her> <weapon>"
     * `faceoff`: faceoff takes one argument called `opponent`.
 Based on the `power` of each opponent, this method should output to the console which player won the fight based on their power.
 Be as creative as you like with the text of this method :)
   * Finally, create a bunch of warriors and make them fight together.

-* Create a branch called `terrain`.
-Inside, create a file called `terrain.js` and put a comment inside the file.
-Add/commit/push it and create a pull request for this branch.
-Then, do the following.
+* Create a file called `terrain.js`, then, do the following.
 Commit and push as often as you like so that we can monitor the progress of your code in the pull request.
-Don't hesitate to commit mistakes or incomplete code.
-When you think you are done, **add a label to the pull request on GitHub** called "ready for review".
-This will notify us to check your code.
   * Create a constructor function called `Tile` that can create new tiles.
 This function will take parameters `x` and `y` and create an object that has these properties:
     * `x`: the value that was passed to the constructor
     * `y`: the value that was passed to the constructor